danifernandezs/RHACM-AnsibleAutomationPlatformController-Integration/AnsibleTowerInstance.md

 ## Provision Lab Environment
 - Navigate to the OPENTLC lab portal and login using your OPENTLC credentials.
-- Navigate to Services → Catalogs → All Services → OPENTLC Automation.
+- Navigate to Services → Catalogs → All Services → OPENTLC Automation. → Ansible Advanced - Lab

 ## Connect to the control node